ethereum-optimism/superchain-ops/tasks/sep-dev-0/004-fp-granite/README.md

 The new dispute game implementation have been deployed against the latest deploy-config changes.
 This includes changes to the:
 - absolute prestate
-- clock extension period
-- max clock duration

-See https://github.com/ethereum-optimism/optimism/pull/10639 for the details.
+See https://github.com/ethereum-optimism/optimism/pull/11371/ for the details.

 ## Pre-deployments